SDP bounds on quantum codes: Key concepts

 The Lov\'asz theta number upper bounds the independence number of a graph, that is, the maximum cardinality of a subset of vertices that do not share any edge, by $\a(G) \leq \vartheta(G)$.
 In turn, this also bounds the Shannon capacity of a graph~\cite{1055985}.
 Other mathematical formulations of the Lov\'asz theta number exist~\cite{Knuth1994,porumbel2022demystifyingcharacterizationsdpmatrices, GALLI2017159}.

 A slight variation of SDP1 from Eq.~\eqref{eq:lovasz_SDP1} with the additional entry-wise non-negativity constraint $M_{ij} \geq 0$ for all $i,j\in V$, defines $\vartheta'(G)$.
-In the case of the Hamming cube, the computation of $\vartheta'(G)$ can be shown to reduce to the classical Delsarte bound~\cite{1056072,HuffmanKimSole2021},
+For binary codes, the computation of $\vartheta'(G)$ can be shown to reduce to the classical Delsarte bound~\cite{1056072,HuffmanKimSole2021},